FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 across cultural boundaries.
 Such cases include the need to input multiple name forms and the need to identify multiple titles for a source.

-## 1.5 Compliance

-An implementation of the GEDCOM X Conceptual Model is "non-compliant" if it fails to satisfy one or more of the MUST or REQUIRED level requirements.
-An implementation that satisfies all of the  MUST or REQUIRED and all of the SHOULD level requirements is said to be "unconditionally compliant"; and implementation that satisfies all of the MUST level requirements but not all of the SHOULD level requirements is said to be "conditionally compliant".

 # 2. Top-Level Data Types

 The data types in this section are designated as "top-level" data types because they define the